 Managing Side Effects of Radiation Therapy

 Common side effects of radiation therapy for head and neck cancer include inflammation of the lining the mouth, difficulty swallowing, and dry mouth.
-To ease any discomfort, our doctors can adjust the radiation dose, prescribe medication, or refer you to our integrative medicine services.
+To ease any discomfort, our doctors can adjust the radiation dose, prescribe medication, or refer you to our integrative health services.

 Meet Our Doctors